vdiflorio/nextgenpb_tutorial/files.md

 ### 3. Electrostatics Model

-Define the electrostatic equation model, dielectric environment, and energy calculations.
+This section is devoted to the physical model, e.g. the linearized Poisson-Boltzmann equation, through the definition of the boundary conditions, the dielectric environment, as well as the choice of various energy calculations.

 #### Main Settings: